Payroll taxes: A small business employer’s guide

 How much is payroll tax

 Employers are responsible for withholding payroll taxes from employees’ pay.
-The withholding consists of federal income tax, the employee’s share of FICA (social security and Medicare tax), and possibly state and local taxes.
+The withholding consists of federal income tax, the employee’s share of FICA (Social Security and Medicare tax), and possibly state and local taxes.
 Payroll tax rates for federal and state income tax withholding depend on the employee’s pay, pay frequency, and W-4 information.
 The payroll tax rate for the employee’s share of FICA is generally 7.65%.

 Payroll tax rate details